jsade/atlas-markdown/docs/devnotes/project-naming.md

 - Always capitalize as "Atlas Markdown" in prose
 - Use `atlas-markdown` for package names and commands (lowercase, hyphenated)
 - Use `atlas_markdown` for Python module names (lowercase, underscored)
-- When space is limited, "Atlas Md" is an acceptable abbreviation
+- When space is limited, "Atlas Md" is an acceptable abbreviation.
+- "ATLAS_MD_" is used as the prefix for environment variables
-- Never use just "Atlas" alone due to naming conflicts
+- Never use just "Atlas" alone due to naming conflicts and potential confusion

+## Other

+- Minimize the use of the word 'scrape', 'scraping', or its other forms.
+Instead, use 'fetch', 'fetching', or alternatively 'crawl', 'crawling'.